CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Blobs_List.md

 must be `SOL_COMPUTED`, position type must not be `NONE`, and the X/Y/Z position bytes must not be all-zero).

 Unlike v1, sample data is NOT kept in RAM.
-Only a small write cursor / flag / counter block lives in the fixed SRAM region, and it is rebuilt by measuring the on-disk files after a power cycle.
+Only a small write cursor / flag / counter block (plus the handle of the ring file currently being written) lives in the fixed SRAM region.
+After a power cycle, that block is NOT rebuilt from disk: the ring simply restarts at `r0.bin` record 0, truncating each file as it first writes to it.

+For speed, the ring file being appended to is left OPEN between the blob's executions, so storing a sample is a single `lfs_file_write()` rather than an open/write/close cycle.
+It is closed (which is what commits its records to flash) when the file fills up, on `STOP`, and on a non-repeating (one-shot) run.
+Two consequences: an unexpected reboot loses the records in the file currently being written (up to 50), and that file is not downlinked while it's open -- its samples start going down once it fills up and the ring moves on to the next file.

 ### Example Usage